 - 1. Percent married: 85% of employees are assumed to be married. - 2.
 Age difference: Male members are assumed to be three years older than their spouses, and female members are assumed to be three years younger than their spouses. - 3.
-No surviving spouse will remarry and there will be no children's benefit. - 4.
+Remarriage: It is assumed that no surviving spouse will remarry and there will be no children's benefit. - 4.
 Investment and administrative expenses: The assumed investment return rate represents the anticipated net return after payment of all investment and administrative expenses.